Groups look to derail Edwardsport plant

 It remains unclear how much information Turner would share that could help the opponents' cause.
 Turner, who was in charge of Duke's regulated utilities in Indiana, Kentucky, Ohio, North Carolina and South Carolina, has testified about the Edwardsport plant numerous times before the utility commission and always defended the plant's merits.

 But Turner's close relationship with David Lott Hardy, the former chairman of the utility commission, has recently come to light.
-The Indianapolis Star has published e-mails that show Turner and Hardy exchanged frequent e-mails about the company's plans to hire away current and former state regulators.
+The Indianapolis Star has published e-mails that may suggest improper contact and show Turner and Hardy exchanged frequent e-mails about the company's plans to hire away current and former state regulators.

 Turner also offered Hardy boat rides and bantered about sports and cars.